Sentence Curve Language Models: Abstract

 \section{Abstract}

-Language models (LMs) are a central component of modern AI systems, and diffusion-based language models (DLMs) have recently emerged as a competitive alternative.
+Language models (LMs) are a central component of modern AI systems, and diffusion language models (DLMs) have recently emerged as a competitive alternative.
 Both paradigms rely on word embeddings not only to represent the input sentence, but also—implicitly—to represent the target sentence that backbone models are trained to predict.
-We argue that such static embedding of the target word is insensitive to neighboring words, encouraging locally accurate word prediction while neglecting global structure across the target sentence.
-To address this limitation, we propose a continuous sentence representation, termed \textbf{sentence curve}, defined as a spline curve whose control points affect multiple words in the sentence.
+We argue that such static embedding of the target word is insensitive to neighboring words, encouraging locally accurate word prediction while global sentence structure is less emphasized.
+To address this, we propose a continuous sentence representation, termed \textbf{sentence curve}, defined as a spline curve whose control points affect multiple words in the sentence.
 Based on this representation, we introduce \textbf{sentence curve language model} (SCLM), which extends DLMs to predict sentence curves instead of the static word embeddings.
 We theoretically show that sentence curve prediction induces a regularization effect that promotes global structure modeling, and characterize how different sentence curve types affect this behavior.
 Empirically, SCLM achieves state-of-the-art performance among DLMs on IWSLT14 and WMT14, shows stable training without burdensome knowledge distillation, and demonstrates promising potential compared to discrete DLMs on LM1B.